Wolverine

 Wolverines have historically lived throughout Sweden’s northern boreal forests, mainly north of Stockholm region, according to centuries of hunting records and taxation statistics.
 The wolverine was hunted everywhere for its valuable fur and slowly pushed back until it only survived in the northernmost high-mountain areas.
 1969 it was protected in Sweden.
 Since then, the Swedish wolverine population has slowly recovered.
 Despite its protection, the wolverine has been subject to both legal protective hunting and a certain degree of poaching.
 From 2022 the Licensed quota hunting was allowed, mainly in the reindeer herding areas in northern Sweden.
 To limit the costly losses of domestic reindeer, a management ambition has been to limit wolverine numbers in the north, and instead support the spread of the wolverine into the boreal forest lowlands in the south and east.
 This has been happening over the last 20 years.

-The wolverine is protected by the Bern Convention, and classified as “Vulnerable, (VU)” in the Swedish Red List, published by Swedish Species Information Centre (SLU Artdatabanken) at the Swedish University of Agricultural Sciences.
-The species is strictly protected according to the EU’s Species and Habitats Directive and, according to the EU’s recommendations, licensed hunting is not compatible with the directive.
+The wolverine is Strictly protected in the Bern Convention, Category 2, and classified as “Vulnerable, (VU)” in the Swedish Red List, published by Swedish Species Information Centre (SLU Artdatabanken) at the Swedish University of Agricultural Sciences.
+The species is protected according to the EU’s Species and Habitats Directive.

 Why does the ecosystem need the wolverine?